Don’t Get Hit by the Bus (Alone): Why a Low Bus Factor Will Wreck You

 Raise your bus factor with cross-training, documentation, pairing, and culture.

-Avoid becoming the “only one who can fix it” because one day… you won’t.
+Avoid becoming the “only one who can fix it” because one day… You won’t.

 mullins.io